Revature-MiniMint/front_end/README.md

 # Front End Documentation
-  _ The front end holds the various pages for the MiniMint Project.
-These pages allow the user to login, register, post, and view their profile.
+The front end holds the various pages for the MiniMint Project.
+These pages allow the user to login,register, post, and view their profile.
 The posts a user makes can be liked, commented on by other users and reacted to.

 ## Technologies Used
 ### React